Tagore sculpture controversy: The incident

 In 16 February, Shimul Kumbhakar came to the campus in the morning and saw that the sculpture was not in place.
 The students who installed the sculpture began to suspect that someone had removed the sculpture.
 They hoisted a banner in front of the Anti Terrorism Raju Memorial Sculpture to protest against the sculpture removal.
 The banner read "Gum Hoye Gechen Robindronath!" (lit.
 'Rabindranath is missing!').
 After the removal of the incident went viral and their deed was criticized, the university authority said that they have removed the sculpture.

 The day after the sculpture was removed, some passers-by found the broken pieces of the sculpture towards Suhrawardy Udyan.
 After they took photographs of the broken pieces and shared them on social media, the students came to know and recovered the broken parts.
-The students assembled the broken parts of the sculpture and installed it at its original location in February 18 and hung two banners on either side of it.
+The students assembled the broken parts of the sculpture and installed it at its original location on February 18 and hung two banners on either side of it.
 A banner read "Repeal the Digital Security Act and stop all forms of censorship".
 The university proctor termed the installation of a defaced statue of a venerable figure like Rabindranath as "degenerate culture", while another banner read "We have forgotten you under the guise of your venerability".

 However, although the pieces of the sculpture were put back together, its head was tilted and its state of disrepair was visible.
 As a result it was removed by students on 22 February.